 Remember that customers aren’t the only ones who use your Wi-Fi — employees do, too.
 Though not as immediately fruitful as customer data, data on employee behavior is important to understand to maintain the efficiency of your workplace.
 A good example of this is network connections and disconnections, which can be tracked to determine arrival and departure times.

 This method may prove more convenient and straightforward for shift tracking than other forms of timekeeping.
 Further, it allows leeway for time to be made up exactly.
 Using this information, you can build relationships with your employees by rewarding employees for punctuality.
 The specificity of the data can be used to accurately allocate overtime pay as well.

 Using employee-related Wi-Fi analytics will also be particularly useful for workplace safety as the world recovers from Covid-19.
 Even if employees are vaccinated, many workplaces have strict guidelines in place to protect workers and customers and prevent further virus spread.
-With Wi-Fi tracking, you can monitor the amount of people in the building at any time to keep everyone safe.
+With Wi-Fi tracking, you can monitor the number of people in the building at any time to keep everyone safe.
 The network connections will also prove crucial during any needed contact-tracing events and can reveal social distancing violations.

 These days, consumer data is a commodity.
 As a business owner, using Wi-Fi analytics to your advantage in this manner could be the reason your business succeeds where others fail.

 Collecting this data with permission gives you the chance to improve your offerings in all of the right ways.
 It can be utilized to create foolproof retention plans, market to your chosen demographics, and offer attractive opportunities for customers.
 Ultimately, you can analyze this information in any way you like.
-However you wish to gain a better understanding of your customers, their Wi-Fi analytics are the perfect guide.
+However you wish to gain a better understanding of your customers, their Wi-Fi analytics is the perfect guide.